Ramin314/grad/README.md

 # grad

-Put your notebooks into the notebook folder.
+Notebooks go into the notebook folder.